-The Chicago Council on Science and Technology’s mission is to enhance the public’s understanding and appreciation of science and technology and their impact on society.
+The Chicago Council on Science and Technology’s (C2ST) mission is to inspire and engage all segments of society about science and technology and their contributions to society.

 C2ST has spent the past decade working towards its mission of a community engaged with science.
 Pursuing that goal hasn’t been simple, and has required the work of dedicated people from day one.
 C2ST’s four founders laid the groundwork and in 2005, they came together with one simple idea.